 The Office of General Counsel (OGC) protects the legal interests of the Smithsonian Institution, a trust instrumentality of the United States.
-In carrying out that mission, the OGC advises the Smithsonian Board of Regents, Secretary, Under Secretaries, museum directors, and other managers on the administration of the Institution; represents the Smithsonian in litigation and other adversarial proceedings; issues final determinations on administrative tort and personal property claims; drafts exhibition, sponsorship, and licensing agreements; and generally monitors developments in the law for application to Smithsonian programs.
-The OGC is made up of 12 attorneys, whose work covers such diverse topics as tax, employment discrimination, import/export, federal appropriations, intellectual property, and environmental law.
-Legal interns in the OGC assist the attorneys in all subject matter areas.
-The interns work directly with all of the attorneys, performing traditional case law research, preparing legal memoranda for use in briefs and motions, reviewing agreements, surveying state law, and researching legislative history.
-When possible, interns are invited to attend hearings, depositions, and meetings.
-It is a small and busy office, and the internship program is fairly informal.
-We hope that the interns will dive into the work, and, in doing so, expose themselves to an interesting and diverse law practice.
+In carrying out that mission, OGC advises the Smithsonian Board of Regents, Secretary, Deputy and Under Secretaries, museum and unit directors, and other Smithsonian personnel on the administration of the Institution; represents the Smithsonian in litigation and other adversarial proceedings; issues final determinations on administrative tort and personal property claims; drafts exhibition, sponsorship, and licensing agreements; and monitors developments in the law for application to Smithsonian programs.
+The Office is comprised of attorneys whose work covers a wide range of issues, including collections management, employment discrimination, ethics, federal appropriations, intellectual property, and tax.

-Interested applicants should apply through the Smithsonian‘s online application system (SOLAA) and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official, unofficial transcripts may be submitted electronically).
-The Smithsonian will accept applications for: the fall internship between January 15 and May 15; the spring internship between May 15 and October 1; and the summer internship between September 1 and February 15.
-Positions will be open until filled, that is, the Smithsonian may review applications as received and encourages interested students should submit applications early within the relevant application window.
+Interested applicants should apply through the Smithsonian‘s online academic appointments (SOLAA) system (link to SOLAA is here) and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official).
+The Smithsonian will accept applications for the spring internships between June 1 and October 15, summer internships between September 1 and March 1, and the fall internships between February 1 and June 15.
+Applications are reviewed on a rolling basis, therefore, the Office encourages interested students to submit applications early within the relevant application window.